bleaktwig/yuadrem-wiki/docs/kins/imate.md

 For this reason, imates find the [elves](elf.md) cycle of birth hard to accept, since it retards their process of reunification with their god.
 For the same reason, burning a dead body is extreme sacrilege—if an imate dies by burning or in any way that won't allow its body to rot, their soul will never find its way back to Om.

 **Specialized roles.**
-Due to their differences, oras and arsets tend to take different roles in their society.
+Due to their differences, oras and arsets tend to take different occupations in their society.
 Arsets, being small and mobile, hunt, scout, and trade with neighboring villages.
 Oras, larger and stronger, will defend the village, tend plantations, attend the young, and craft various items and accessories.
 Traditionally, one or more oras will act as the village shamans, conducting rites and communing with the recently dead.

 **Tradition and Tanethism.**
 Imate tradition follows the belief in the divinity of the [god-trees](../religion/index.md#god-trees) and their relation to the Ring of Color<!--TODO:LINK--->.
 They associate the god-trees to the fundamental signatures of color<!--TODO:LINK--->, and have unique signatures for each of the seven trees.
 In general they don't place Om above the other god-trees, but they do praise their god more than the others.